HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data

 \textbf{Cell-type annotation.} Table~\ref{tab:cell} shows the performance on the cell type annotation task across multiple datasets.
-HEIST achieves the highest performance in four out of five datasets, with substantial gains in UPMC and DFCI neck datasets (\textbf{311.3\%} and \textbf{81.9\%} improvements, respectively).
-Notably, scGPT-spatial was pretrained on the MERFISH Lung Cancer dataset, explaining its strong performance there, while HEIST remains competitive despite not being trained on that data.
+HEIST achieves the highest performance in four out of five datasets, with substantial gains in UPMC and DFCI neck datasets (\textbf{28.7\%} and \textbf{17.9\%} improvements, respectively).
+Notably, scGPT-spatial was pretrained on the MERFISH Lung Cancer dataset, explaining its strong performance there on that data.
 These results again highlight the effectiveness and generalizability of HEIST.

-\textbf{Gene imputation.} Table~\ref{tab:gene} reports the performance on the gene imputation task for the placenta and skin datasets.
-HEIST achieves the best performance after fine-tuning, surpassing all baseline models by \textbf{2.5\%} on the placenta dataset and \textbf{9.1\%} on the skin dataset.
-Although HEIST’s zero-shot performance is limited by the dataset-specific nature of gene expression patterns, fine-tuning allows the model to effectively adapt by leveraging its hierarchical structure and GRN-based representations, resulting in improved performance.
+{ \textbf{Recovering unique niches based on tissue conditions.} In Figure~\ref{fig:braak-attention}, we visualize the highly attended edges in HEIST's attention blocks.
+We compare the attention-derived niches across Braak stages, and we can see that a clear progression emerges.
+In Braak 0, the high-scoring edges form small, isolated neuronal clusters that are relatively sparse and spatially compact.
+By Braak IV and V, these clusters become more numerous and begin to involve a broader set of cell types, indicating early signs of local microenvironmental restructuring.
+In Braak VI, the niches become much denser and more spatially extended.
+This gradual transition from isolated neuronal interactions to larger mixed-cell hubs suggests that HEIST attention captures the increasing microenvironmental complexity and tissue reorganization that accompany the progression of pathology across Braak stages.}

-\textbf{Ablation of components.} Table~\ref{tab:ablation} shows that removing any key component of HEIST leads to performance degradation across tasks, confirming their importance.
-Hierarchical modeling and spatial information are most critical, with their removal causing the largest drops.
-Cross-level message passing and contrastive learning significantly improve cell classification, while the masked autoencoder (MAE) is crucial for gene imputation and classification.
-Orthogonal regularization mainly benefits gene imputation but has less impact on other tasks.
+{ \textbf{Ligand-receptor pair prediction.} We train a linear probe to predict ligand–receptor (LR) interactions for all edges in the tissue graphs.
+For each model, we extract the cell embeddings, concatenate the embeddings of the two cells involved in a pair, and pass this concatenated representation through a simple single layer perceptron that predicts whether the pair corresponds to an LR interaction.
+As shown in the Table~\ref{tab:lr-pred}, HEIST achieves the highest AUC-ROC and outperforms all baselines by a clear margin.
+In particular, HEIST reaches an AUC-ROC of 0.995 $\pm$ 0.002.
+This result combined with the attention based results indicates that its embeddings capture the spatial signatures of LR communication more effectively than scFoundation, CellPLM, and scGPT-spatial.}